 A lot of other words are shortened, like arvo – afternoon, not to be confused with avo = avocado, barbie = bbq, bickies = biscuits or cookies, breaky = breakfast and so on.
 Your name will most likely also be shortened to something that ends in “y”/”ie” or “z”.
 (Stevie, Robbie, Marky, Caz, Loz, etc)

 4. Don’t Expect to be Surrounded by Kangaroos and Koalas

 It is possible to spot them in the wild, but you’d have to venture out to a national park/reserve or further inland, away from the city buzz, to find them.
 Sometime you may even spot them in the suburbs or on a golf course.
 One of the best places to see wildlife in Australia is Kangaroo Island just south of Adelaide.
-Alternatively, try any of the zoos: Wild Life Sydney Zoo, Melbourne Zoo, Australia Zoo and Lone Pine Koala Sanctuary, both located just outside of Brisbane.

 While kangaroos and koalas aren’t common in highly populated areas, other Australian residents are.
 You will likely see a lot of bats, possums, some snakes, lizards, plenty of spiders and other bugs.
 There are also plenty of cool birds around.
-I live just outside the city centre and I see cockatoos and rainbow lorikeets on my patio on a weekly basis.
+I live just outside the city center and I see cockatoos and rainbow lorikeets on my patio on a weekly basis.

 5. Mind Your Generosity!